 Unlike monolithic systems, advanced RaaS solutions are built using microservices architecture & modular components that allow businesses to:

 1. Multi-Currency Support: Helps businesses operate across multiple countries without building separate systems.
-It simplifies managing different currencies, plus enables smooth expansion into global markets.
+It simplifies managing different currencies plus enables smooth expansion into global markets.

-2. Admin & Dashboard Controls: Provides a centralized system to manage transactions, fees, settlements, disputes, as well as partners, improving operational efficiency & control.
+2. Admin & Dashboard Controls: Provides a centralized system to manage transactions, fees, settlements, and disputes, as well as partners, improving operational efficiency & control.

 3. Transfer Options (Express or Economy): This feature enables companies to design various pricing structures depending on transfer speed.
 In fact, it is an aid to addressing multiple client needs while increasing revenue possibilities.